Phroq "Connections, opportunities for mistakes".

 R E V I E W S

-In Heathen Harvest (August 09)
+Heathen Harvest

 Usually reviewing noise can be trying.
 Noise can end up sounding quite anonymous if it's not done well and the experience can be tedious – at best, and annoying at worst.
 "Connections, Opportunities for Mistakes" however is a breath of something very minty fresh into the coffee smelling noise landscape we all love.